-The truth is this: the biggest barrier to our baby sleeping well is often us.
+The truth is this: the biggest barrier to our little one sleeping well is often us.

-In fact, one of my most favorite posts about helping babies sleep is about how this ONE THING is what often keeps us from having content peaceful babies who sleep well.
+In fact, one of my most favorite posts about helping little ones sleep is about how this ONE THING is what often keeps us from having content peaceful babies who sleep well.

 Here are some of the biggest things that need to be considered when you begin to tackle the issue of baby sleep.

 Like the price of a home is determined by Location, Location, Location, the likelihood your baby sleeps well is determined by your Routine, Routine, Routine.

 If baby is here, there, and everywhere then the likelihood baby will fight sleep is pretty high.

 Even if you are a spontaneous person and hate being tied down to routine, that doesn’t mean that routine isn’t good for your baby.

 ➡️ You might not like routine, but babies do.